jsim2010/partite/strategy.md

 - Roles: `drafter`
 - Intent: `To create a revision that fulfills the mission of a directive.`
-- Outcome: `Creates an amendment with the mission, the revision, and all votes in the register marked as blank.`
+- Outcome: `Creates an amendment with the mission, the revision and all votes in the register marked as blank.`

 appraise an amendment